-Created in 1999 by the cellist Alain Meunier and Bernard Lummeaux, the Bordeaux International String Quartet Competition has established itself as an essential reference in the landscape of chamber music and international competitions.
-It takes place every three years, alternating with the Premio Paolo Borciani Competition (Reggio Emilia) and the Wigmore Hall International String Quartet Competition (London).
+Created in 1999 by the cellist Alain Meunier and Bernard Lummeaux, the International String Quartet Competition of Bordeaux has established itself as an unavoidable reference in the landscape of chamber music and international competitions.

-Under the joint direction of Alain Meunier and Bernard Lummeaux for twenty years until 2019, the Bordeaux International String Quartet Competition is now beginning a new stage in its rich history: the Modigliani Quartet and Julien Kieffer are now entrusted with the direction of the competition and the festival.
+Under the joint direction of Alain Meunier and Bernard Lummeaux for twenty years until 2019, the Bordeaux International String Quartet Competition is beginning a new phase in its history: the Modigliani Quartet and Julien Kieffer are now in charge of the competition and the festival.
 In 2021, the event changes its name and becomes Vibre!, as an irrepressible desire to feel again the emotions that music transmits, when it is alive, when it is vibrant!